 The free zones of Abu Dhabi focus on developing the knowledge economy of the emirate as well as its international trade.
-Free Zone Authorities work to offer a cost-efficient business structure to investors and entrepreneurs alike.
+Free Zone Authorities work to offer a cost-efficient business setup in Abu Dhabi to investors and entrepreneurs alike.
 However, you will require expert advice and business planning to utilize the most appropriate infrastructure and license type.
 The benefits are as follows:

 - Full expat ownership of the business